0x000NULL/StrideSync/docs/user-guides/run-tracking.md

 ## Run Metrics

-StrideSync tracks various metrics to help you analyze your performance:
+Stride Keeper tracks various metrics to help you analyze your performance:

 - **Distance**: How far you've run
 - **Pace**: Your current speed (min/mile or min/km)